Dakota Chalmers: Chicago Cubs

 On June 5, 2021, Chalmers was claimed off waivers by the Chicago Cubs.
 On June 11, Chalmers was designated for assignment by the Cubs without appearing in a major or minor league game for the organization.
 He was outrighted to the Double-A Tennessee Smokies on June 13.
-Chalmers worked to a 5.37 ERA in 15 appearances (14 of them starts), and also appeared in 1 game for the Triple-A Iowa Cubs.
-He elected free agency following the season on November 7, 2021.
+Chalmers worked to a 5.37 ERA in 15 appearances (14 of them starts), and also appeared in one game for the Triple-A Iowa Cubs.
+He elected free agency following the season on November 7.

 Los Angeles Dodgers

 On March 16, 2022, Chalmers signed a minor league contract with the Los Angeles Dodgers.
-He allowed 13 runs in 13 innings in 13 games for the Oklahoma City Dodgers before he was released on July 27.
+He allowed 13 runs in 13 innings in 13 games for the Triple-A Oklahoma City Dodgers before he was released by the organization on July 27.

 Gastonia Honey Hunters

 On August 19, 2022, Chalmers signed with the Gastonia Honey Hunters of the Atlantic League of Professional Baseball.
+In 11 games (7 starts) for Gastonia, he struggled to a 6.87 ERA with 51 strikeouts across 38 innings of work.
+Chalmers became a free agent following the season.